PericlesTheo/periclestheo.github.io/_posts/2019-04-01-pointer-misuse-in-go.md

 Whether is worth the extra step or not is up to the programmer and the circumstances.

-Up until this point, I mentiond that pointers are mostly an optimization strategy which is slightly misleading.
+Up until this point, I mentioned that pointers are mostly an optimization strategy which is slightly misleading.
 In his book [Go in Action](https://www.manning.com/books/go-in-action), [Bill Kennedy](https://twitter.com/goinggodotnet) goes in great detail about pointers semantics.
 Pointer semantics are _the_ way we should think about the way we build software in Go.
 Performance can come later.

 Pointer semantics allude to the idea that certain entities in your software will need to propagate any changes to the rest of the program.
 We see this a lot with configuration and structs that represent table data.
 Let's say we have a User table and we have a `User` struct type.
 Does a change in the `User`'s email need to be realised by another part of the program that is operating on that entity?
 If this answer is yes, mostly likely you need to be using a pointer to represent that entity.